 Some TFT LCD panels have orientation signals such as "UP / DOWN", and "LEFT / RIGHT" that allow the display orientation to be flipped in the horizontal and / or vertical orientation.
-The SLCD5+E provides these signals on the LCD connector, and they can be set under software control using the orient command or the orient config.ini setting.
-You may wonder why there is a left / right which makes the display unreadable.
-In some applications a mirror is used to make the display system more compact and since a mirror reverses the display, pre-reversing it makes it show as expected.
+The SLCD5 provides these signals on the LCD connector, and they can be set under software control using the orient command or the origin config.ini setting.